 The Fort to Field 50 takes its name from its start, the Fort Randall Dam, and its finish, Springfield, SD.

 Racers have 14 hours to complete the course and its three checkpoints.
 All racers must start by 7:20 a.m. and finish by 9:30 p.m.

-Our other goals include making the race approachable for competitors of any skill level, exposing more people to the grandeur and beauty of the Missouri National Recreational River and to increase awareness of the gem-like nature of this noteworthy Midwestern river.
+As a team, our primary goal is safety.
+A wide range of agencies are allied with us for utmost safe conditions.
+Our other goals include making the race approachable for participants of any skill level, sharing the grandeur and beauty of the Missouri National Recreational River with more paddlers and increasing awareness of this treasure.